Last updated: April 30, 2015

 Disease Control and Prevention.

-"They fall because they lose their coordination.
-They have
+which can lead to hip fractures.
+"They fall because they lose their

-"When they fall, they tend to have a higher frequency of fractures
+and Fracture Clinic.
+"When they fall, they tend to have a higher

 The risk factors for suffering a broken hip are numerous,